 Permission from the sub-district court

-Do you have several reasons to dismiss an employee that separately are not sufficient ground for dismissal?
-You can ask the sub-district court for dismissal on cumulative grounds.
-This is possible if an employee does not perform well for a combination of reasons.
+Are there several reasons why an employee does not perform well and therefore you want to dismiss the employee?
+And are these reasons separately not sufficient ground for dismissal?
+You can combine these reasons and ask the sub-district for dismissal on cumulative grounds (in Dutch).
 The court may tell you to pay your employee an extra sum on top of the transition payment (at most 50% of the transition payment).

-As an employer, you need to take the notice period into account.
-Dismissal procedures take time to go through the Employee Insurance Agency or sub-district court.
+As an employer, you must take the notice period into account.
+Dismissal procedures take time to go through UWV or sub-district court.
 You may subtract some of this time from the notice period.
 However, a notice period of at least a 1 month must be observed.

 Dismissal of multiple employees (collective redundancy)

 Do you want to dismiss more than 20 employees for economic reasons within a 3-month period and within 1 geographical work area?
 This is called collective redundancy.
-You have to report a collective redundancy with the Employee Insurance Agency (in Dutch).
+You have to report a collective redundancy with the UWV.

 Dismissal of ill employees